 Because a dog's sense of smell is powerful, you must dilute the oils in water before spraying them around your dog's sleeping area.

-The safest bet is to buy essential oil mixtures explicitly made for use with dogs.
+The safest bet is to buy an essential oil mixture like this Lavender & Chamomile Spray that's explicitly made for use with dogs.

 3. Raw Honey